Skip to content

 ) -> HttpResponse:

-"""Clear GUC variables to prevent cross-request leaks."""
+"""Clear GUC variables and auto-scope state to prevent cross-request leaks."""

 return response